Does Red Bull really give you wings?

 Anyone in the US can claim $10 for false “give you wings” slogan if bought drink from 2002.
 Hey, guess what… Red Bull doesn’t “give you wings” after all.
 The famous energy drink slogan has been found to be false after a US lawsuit and the company has agreed to compensate customers who bought it in America between 2002 and 2014.

-READ ALSO: What style of writing is Bukowski?
+READ ALSO: What type of plot is Avatar The Last Airbender?

 Red Bull have agreed to pay out over $13 million to settle a proposed class action lawsuit accusing the company of falsely advertising with the slogan “Red Bull Gives You Wings,” according to drinks industry magazine BevNet.
 It sounds ridiculous doesn’t it?
 Of course the drink doesn’t make you sprout actual wings!